Do Dehumidifiers make the Room Warmer?

 When you put your hand against the dehumidifier grille, you will feel warm air pumping out.
-The bigger the dehumidifier is, the more the warm air it will release.
-But this air is drier so it cools down faster.
+The bigger the dehumidifier is, the more warm air it will release.
+But this air is drier, so it cools down faster.

 Dehumidifiers will heat up small spaces.
 It is possible to feel the warmth level rise after you have had the dehumidifier working for some time.

 For large basement dehumidifiers, you might not feel the change in the warmth levels of your air.
-The warm air from the dehumidifier will dissipate fast in the cold air of the basement.
+The warm air from the dehumidifier will dissipate quickly in the cold air of the basement.